 Left ventricular rupture

-During the night, the patient collapsed, he lost his consciousness, and he had chest pain.
-ECG showed lateral STEMI, the patient was taken to the ER.
-When he arrived to the ER, he only had chest pain.
+During the night, the patient collapsed, lost his consciousness and had chest pain.
+ECG showed lateral STEMI, and the patient was taken to the ER.
+When he arrived at the ER, he only had chest pain.

 Loading Stack -